textbook/textbook.github.io/content/development/js-tdd-e2e.md

  1. The UI is pretty basic - we've tested the _functionality_ but said nothing about how it should look.
 Improve the styling while keeping the tests passing.

  1. Repeat the exercise without writing _any_ unit-level tests; use the same end-to-end test then drive everything else from the integration level.
 What does this make easier and harder?

+ 1. There are a bunch of unhappy paths and un-/under-specified/edge cases in this implementation.
+For example:

+    - Which weapons should be selected by default?
+If "none", what should happen when the Throw button is clicked and one or both weapons are still unselected?

+    - What should happen if one of the weapons is changed after the Throw button is clicked?

+    - What should happen when the page is refreshed?

+    Pick one or more of these.
+Which part(s) of the React app (currently `App`, `Form`, `Outcome` or `rpsService`) should be responsible for dealing with it?
+Write an E2E test case for the scenario, then use integration and/or unit tests to test drive the implementation in whichever part you choose.

+ 1. Pick another simple TDD task (e.g. FizzBuzz, BMI calculator, ...) and use these techniques to test drive a React UI for it.

 I'd recommend creating a new git branch for each one you try (e.g. use `git checkout -b <name>`) and making commits as appropriate.